acarrico/evaluator/README.md

  )
 ```

-# Day 12 — Core Language Update
+# Day 12 — Syntax Language Update

-This section's git tag is *core-language2*
+This section's git tag is *syntax-language*

+**syntax-lang.rkt**

 I'm going to have to get serious about a data structure for syntax
-context soon, but first I'm refining the rest of the core language.
+context soon, but first I'm refining the core language.

-First, I've distingished *StxAtom* from *Atom*.
-Second, I've made
+  * I've distingished *StxAtom* from *Atom*.
-*Seq* polymorphic, so I can distinguish *(Seq Val)* and *(Seq Stx)*.
+  * I've made *Seq* polymorphic, so I can distinguish *(Seq Val)* and *(Seq Stx)*.

 Together these allow a more precise definition of *Stx*, so syntax is
-more cleanly separated from (other) values.
-I've also collected up
+cleanly separated from (other) values.
+I've also collected up some of
-some of the predicates and match expanders.
-The changes make all the
+the predicates and match expanders.
+The changes make all the pattern
-pattern matching in the rest of the code somewhat simpler.
+matching in the rest of the code somewhat simpler.

 Coincidentally, Matthias Felleisen and company have just released
 [*The Racket Manifesto*](http://www.ccs.neu.edu/home/matthias/manifesto/sec_pl-pl.html),